ESanchezLozano/ESanchezLozano.github.io/_pages/about.md

 ======
 A new [tab](https://esanchezlozano.github.io/projects/) has been added including the projects I am interested in developing.
 Please do contact me if you would like to take part on them.

-GANnotation: A landmark guided face to face synthesis [(code here!)](https://github.com/ESanchezLozano/GANnotation)
+GANnotation: A landmark guided face to face synthesis network [(code here!)](https://github.com/ESanchezLozano/GANnotation)
 ======

 <a href="https://www.youtube.com/watch?v=-8r7zexg4yg